patrick-mcgreal-dev/cv/src/markdown/cv.md

 ## About me

-Full-stack developer for seven years.
+I've been working as a full-stack developer for seven years.

-Currently working with the following technologies:
+I currently use the following technologies:

 - React
 - Vue
 - TypeScript
 - PostgreSQL

-Originally from England, but live and work in Sweden.
+I'm originally from England, but live and work in Sweden.

 ## Projects